WHAT YOU NEED TO KNOW BEFORE WRITING YOUR COMMON APPLICATION ESSAY.

 Prompt 2: The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

 The challenge with this essay is that it could come out underwhelming.
 Most of the obstacles that students write about are things that most teenagers go through resulting in an and-so-what- we-have heard-it-before effect on the reader.
-An essay that just talks about how your football team was losing a tournament; you went for half-time had a pep talk and then came back to win is an example of such an ineffective essay.
+An essay that just talks about how your football team was losing a tournament and you went for half-time, had a pep talk, and then came back to win is an example of that an ineffective essay.

-This essay requires you to focus on the lessons you learnt from that experience.
+This essay requires you to focus on the lessons you learned from that experience.
 Therefore, it is not a good idea to write 2 or 3 paragraphs talking about the problem or, worse, whine about it.
 A brief description of the challenge or obstacle is enough.
-A majority of the essay should tell them how you overcame it and the lessons you learnt from it, and how you went on to apply some of those lessons to other experiences.
+A majority of the essay should tell them how you overcame it and the lessons you learned from it, and how you went on to apply some of these lessons to other experiences.
 Altogether, this essay should demonstrate the impact the experience has had on you.

 Prompt 3: Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?

-This is the essay for mavericks or iconoclasts.
+The essay for mavericks and iconoclasts.
 If you have a unique story of how you challenged, for instance, your family on subjecting you to genital mutilation as a right of passage or questioning the stereotypical gender roles of men, whose societal roles are not in the kitchen but doing macho work, then this is your essay.
-These beliefs could be DELETERIOUS, MARGINALIZING, DISPROPOTIONAL WITH REALITY, DEMEANING, ABUSIVE, OUTMODED ETC. A good essay under this prompt would need to answer all or some of these questions:
+These beliefs could be DELETERIOUS, MARGINALIZING, DISPROPOTIONAL WITH REALITY, DEMEANING, ABUSIVE, OUTMODED ETC. In order to measure it come out with a good essay under this prompt you need to answer a few more questions: